Private Investigator Basics Part 1: Records Research

 - Step 3: Internet Research

 A lot of records research usually begins with the Internet.
 The Internet has made it easier to begin an investigation.
-The research is easier, it’s a quick starting point to narrow the search, and private investigators become more effective and more efficient with use of the internet.
+The research is easier, it’s a quick starting point to narrow the search, and private investigators become more effective and more efficient with the use of the internet.
 We don’t want to be swimming in the ocean of information, nor do we want to be in the lake.
 We want to be in the pond.